Stocks & exchange traded products (ETPs)

 Exchange Traded Notes (ETNs)

-ETNs are a senior, unsecured, unsubordinated debt security issued by an underwriting bank which, similar to other debt securities, has a maturity date and is backed only by the credit of the issuer.
+ETNs are a senior, unsecured, unsubordinated debt security issued by an underwriting bank which, like other debt securities, has a maturity date and is backed only by the credit of the issuer.
 ETNs trade on exchanges and promise a return linked to a market index or other benchmark.
 The return on an ETN is based on:

 - Price changes, if sold prior to maturity